OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Selection.md

 ### Add course element

-Insert a "Selection" course element into your course in the course editor in the same way as you insert a “Structure” course element.
+Insert a "Selection" course element into your course in the course editor in the same way as you insert a "Structure" course element.

 ### Capture selectable topics